project-flotta/project-flotta.github.io/documentation/latest/operations/data_synchronization.md

 ---
-title: Data Upload
+title: Data Synchronization
 layout: documentation
 ---

 ## Design

-Flotta agent and Operator provide functionality of uploading contents of on-device directories to control-plane object storage.
+Flotta agent and Operator provide functionality of bidirectional synchronization of contents between on-device directories and control-plane object storage.
 User can choose between in-cluster OCS storage or external storage.
 OCS takes precedence over external storage.
 The architecture of that solution is depicted by the diagrams below.